MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-actions-to-a-page.md

 ---
 title: Adding actions to a page
-description: Create and display actions in the ribbon of all pages and group them together under Actions, Navigate, Reports tabs and preview it in the Windows Client
+description: Create and display actions in the ribbon of all pages and group them together under Actions, Navigate, Reports tabs and preview it in the Windows Client.
 author: SusanneWindfeldPedersen
 ms.custom: na
-ms.date: 12/15/2022
+ms.date: 04/17/2024
 ms.topic: conceptual
 ms.author: solsen
 ---